Here is a full list of FIFA World Cup winners from 1930 to present day - and who has won it the most

-FIFA World Cup winners over the years - from 1930 to present day, Argentina, France, Germany World Cup wins
+World Cup winners list: Who has won the World Cup the most, how many times have France, Argentina, Brazil won the World Cup

-The order will likely change come this Sunday’s Qatar World Cup Final 2022, however, here is a full list of each team that has won the world’s most prestigious trophy – and when they have won it.
+Here is a full list of each team that has won the world’s most prestigious trophy – and when they have won it.
+Who will add to this Sunday?

-It is less than a week until we find out which team will get their hands on the 2022 World Cup trophy.
+In just 24 hours we will find out which team will get their hands on the 2022 World Cup trophy.

 And we all remember our first World Cup final, don’t we?
 Be it Zinedine Zidane’s 1998 masterclass in Paris, Maradona’s Mexico moment or Mario Kempes double to defeat the Dutch, the World Cup final rarely fails to leave a mark such is its elite status as football’s premier international tournament.